rust-lang/rfcs/text/0000-undisambiguated-generics.md

 It is likely that, should the
 [generalised type ascription](https://github.com/rust-lang/rfcs/pull/2522) RFC be accepted and implemented, the number of cases where generic type arguments have to be provided is reduced, making users less likely to encounter the `::` construction.
+However, type ascription can still be more verbose than explicitly specifying type arguments when the respective type parameters appear in nested type constructors.
+On top of that, the
-However, the [const generics](https://github.com/rust-lang/rfcs/pull/2000) feature, currently in implementation, is conversely likely to *increase* the number of cases (especially where const generic arguments are not used as parameters in types).
+[const generics](https://github.com/rust-lang/rfcs/pull/2000) feature, currently in implementation, is conversely likely to *increase* the number of cases (especially where const generic arguments are not used as parameters in types).